canonical/cluster-api-bootstrap-provider-microk8s/README.md

 microk8s kubectl apply -f cluster-azure.yaml
 ```

-**Note:** Make sure you have the secret to include the password of the Service Principal identity.
+> **Note**: Make sure you have the secret to include the password of the Service Principal identity.
 This secret will be referenced by the AzureClusterIdentity used by the AzureCluster.

 ## Development